flop-code/pyprover/README.md

 _One of such triple._

 ## Installation
-You can clone the repository and run "main.py", or use one of the files from the "Release" tab.
+Сlone the repository and run "main.py".
+No external modules are required.